deReeperJosh/LD-ToyPad-Emulator/README.md

 #### Usage

 1. Start the virtual machine if it's not already running.
-Then start the **VirtualHere USB Client** and double click on `LEGO READER V2.10`.
+Then start the **VirtualHere USB Client** and double click on `SKYLANDER PORTAL V0.1`.

 2. Run the emulator server with this command if you are in the correct folder (otherwise run `cd    LD-ToyPad-Emulator` first):
    ```bash